 The first—and most important—part of screening a potential subtenant is checking their income.
 After all, it's the number one indicator of whether or not they'll pay the rent.
-If you're planning to review an applicant's income on your own, we suggest you follow the same steps that we do when deciding if a renter qualifies for the Caretaker rent guarantee.
+If you're planning to review an applicant's income on your own, we suggest you follow the below steps.

 1. Double-check their employment and salary

 You should start by making sure your applicant works where they say they do—and that they've accurately reported their salary.
 First, call their company to verify that the applicant actually works for them.
 Beyond that, the verification process will vary based on the type of job your applicant has.

 If they work a salaried job, then screening them is simple.
 You can ask for:

 - An offer letter or employment contract from their employer

 - W4 forms from the most recent tax year

 - Pay stubs

 If they work freelance, then verifying their income is more complicated.
 You can ask for: